rl-institut/oemof-B3/docs/model_structure.rst

 oemof-B3 resources
 ------------------

 The resources are preprocessed data that serves as material for building scenarios.
+Because they are a first intermediate result, resources will be saved in :file:`results/_resources`.
-They follow a common data schema defined in :file:`oemof_b3/schema/` and are located in :file:`oemof_b3/raw/scalars` and :file:`oemof_b3/raw/time_series`.
+The resources follow a common data schema defined in :file:`oemof_b3/schema/`.
+There is a separate schema for scalars and for timeseries:

 Scalars